 As quickly as it began, summer is already approaching its finish.
 Labor Day weekend is the bittersweet unofficial end to the season.
 There are plenty of things to do in New York City during the holiday weekend.
 If you’re staying in town, we’ve got you covered with the following seven ways to have festive fun in the city.

-3. Head to Brooklyn for the annual West Indian American Day The event brings hundreds of marchers in bright feathered costumes, vendors selling authentic Caribbean cuisine and live music throughout the day.
+2. Head to the Brooklyn Museum for the annual West Indian American Day.
+The event brings hundreds of marchers in bright feathered costumes, vendors selling authentic Caribbean cuisine and live music throughout the day.
 It draws a huge crowd, so get there early for a good view.

-4. The Unicycle Festival is scheduled to bring one-wheel madness to the city.
+3. The free Unicycle Festival is scheduled to bring one-wheel madness to the city.
 Events include long distance rides, unicycle hockey and an area for people interested in learning how to ride.
 The festival’s main event takes place Sept.
 1 and 2 at Governor’s Island.

-7. Experience Brazilian culture during the Brazilian Independence Day celebrations.
+6. Experience Brazilian culture during the Brazilian Independence Day celebrations on Sunday September 1st.
 Held in Little Brazil (West 46th St.), the festival includes live music, dancing and food vendors.
 Expect a huge crowd to join in the celebrations.

 Photo credit: j-No